-Chromatic Aberration: Also known as Purple fringing.
-This is where you’ll see purple appearing on some edges of objects in high contrast situations.
+Chromatic Aberration: Also known as purple fringing.
+This is where you’ll see purple or sometimes blue appearing on some edges of objects in high contrast situations.
 This can be corrected in post.

 You need to remember that the camera will capture everything surrounding it, so if you don’t want to be seen you will need to hide out of view and make use of the timer feature.
 When scoping for a shot, consider the fact that the viewer will be able to explore the whole image, so it’s best to try and find a location with plenty of interesting features and put the camera in the centre.
+Typically its best to imagine the camera as another person, keep it around chin – eye level in height and at a similar distance away when talking.
 You can find even more shooting tips here.

 RAW file is basically an image that preserves most of the information from the camera, such as sharpness and contrast, without processing and compressing.
 When shooting in JPEG image information is compressed and lost.
 Because no information is compressed with RAW you’re able to produce higher quality images, as well as correct problem images that would be unrecoverable if shot in JPEG format.

 This depends on the scene and what you’d like to achieve.
 Bracketing and RAW are not necessarily better than each other, they’re just tools you can use for certain specific situations.